 Fortunately, if you're working for a small businesses that has a limited budget, there are many options for building and maintaining websites at an affordable rate.
 You can build sleek, modern websites that look great and attract the right visitors.

 2. Understanding Their Audiences

 Speaking of attracting the right visitors, many small businesses don't fully know who their target audience is.
 This is where buyer personas come in handy.

 Buyer personas are essential in the digital marketing world.
 They are semi-fictional representations of your ideal customers.
 You use real data about your existing customers and market research to fully develop and build your buyer personas.

 This is another common challenge for small businesses because most people assume this can take a good amount of time, especially if you need to collect real data from your current customers.

 But it doesn't have to cost you a fortune and weeks of work to gather this information.
 Simply use a free survey tool and regularly conduct surveys to gauge their levels of satisfaction and gather feedback about your products and services.

 Then, once you have all the information you need, you can build your personas by answering simple questions about your ideal customers.
 HubSpot's Make My Persona tool makes this process easy and fun.

-This information helps you understand who is looking for your small business and how you can position your messaging and build an effective marketing strategy.
+Gathering this information helps you understand who is looking for your small business and how you can position your messaging and build an effective marketing strategy.

-And in digital marketing, one of your most valuable resources is the content you create to attract your audience.
+And, in digital marketing, one of your most valuable resources is the content you create to attract your audience.